 So What’s Really The Deal?

-Research proves that celery has powerful antioxidant characteristics.
-Celery is an excellent source of vitamins A, K, and C. We also know that celery is an excellent source of alkaline minerals like calcium, potassium and magnesium and that keeping a nutrient-dense, low in calorie alkaline diet helps your body maintain its blood pH level.
-Can decrease disease risk and can aid in weight loss.
-So it’s not that crazy to believe that juicing celery would have noticeable benefits.
+Research shows that celery has powerful antioxidant characteristics.
+Celery is an excellent source of vitamins A, K, and C. We also know that celery provides the body with much-needed alkaline minerals like calcium, potassium, and magnesium and that keeping a nutrient-dense alkaline diet helps your body maintain its blood pH level.
+So it’s not that crazy to believe that juicing celery would have noticeable health benefits.

-There are also 216,000 Instagram posts dedicated to celery juice.
-Influencers, wellness gurus and beauty experts are all swearing by it.
+There are also over 280,000 Instagram posts dedicated to celery juice.
+Influencers, wellness gurus, and beauty experts are all swearing by it.

 What To Know Before You Try This Trend

 Celery juicing isn’t going to be cheap, especially since the price of celery has risen.
 If you’re buying it at a juicer, you’re looking at $10 to $13 a bottle.
-If you’re going to be making it at home (much more economical), you’ll need an entire bunch each day to make the recommended daily 16 ounces.
-That is if you can get your hands on it.
+If you’re going to be making it at home, which is much more economical, you’ll need an entire bunch each day to make the recommended daily 16 ounces.

-To reap the full benefits celery juice must be consumed fresh, first thing in the morning and on an empty stomach.
-It should not be diluted by any other veggie, water or even ice.
+To reap the full benefits of celery juice, it must be consumed fresh, first thing in the morning, and on an empty stomach.
+It should not be diluted by any other veggie, water, or even ice.

 Some doctors believe that if you’re prone to kidney stones that celery juice could promote kidney stone growth.

 Last year, we launched our #30DaysMaed challenge.
-Community members committed to drinking 16 ounces of juiced celery, first thing, every morning for thirty days.
-I have to say I honestly saw and felt a difference.
-Want to know more about my experience and the results of our community’s thirty day challenge?
+Community members committed to drinking 16 ounces of juiced celery first thing every morning for thirty days.
+I have to say, I honestly saw and felt a difference.
+Want to know more about my experience and the results of our community’s 30 day challenge?
 Click here.

 *We always recommend that you talk with a healthcare provider before making any diet or supplement changes to your lifestyle.